verana-labs/verana.io-website/institutional/archive/notaries.md

   - **Colegios Estatales** are in charge of selecting **Notaries**
   - Notaries (Issuers): they issue the PoAs.
   - Verifiers, such as Banks, telcos, and other institutions, are granted self-onboarding.

-> uxpilot prompt: add an illustration here, of a PoA credential

 2. **Implementation Diagram**